SEN and Inclusion

 How will the school prepare and support my child when joining Britannia Village Primary School or transferring on to a new class or school?

 We recognise that transitions can be difficult for children with SEN and we take steps to ensure that any transition is as smooth as possible.
-If your child is joining Britannia Village Primary School, the SENCo will endeavor to visit or make links with school/agencies involved with your child before they start school.
+If your child is joining our school, the SENCo will endeavor to visit or make links with school/agencies involved with your child before they start school.

-When moving between classes at Britannia Village, information is passed between class teachers in advance of joining the new class.
+When moving between classes, information is passed between class teachers in advance of joining the new class.
 Where children would be helped by a social story/transition book to support them in understanding moving on then it will be made and shared within school; a copy will also be sent home for the child to look at during the summer holidays.

 Before moving to secondary school, the SENCo will attend the primary transition event to discuss specific needs of the child with secondary school staff.
-Some children may have extra transition visits with the secondary school and in some cases secondary staff may visit your child here at Britannia Village Primary School.
+Some children may have extra transition visits with the secondary school and in some cases secondary staff may visit your child here.

 Who I can contact for further information?

-Appointments can be made via the school office with our SENCo Mrs Celeste Richardson, The Deputy Headteacher Mr Kiel Richardson, The Headteacher Mrs Linda-May Bingham and The SEN Governor TBC.
+Appointments can be made via the school office with our SENCo Mrs Brittany Fowler-Lewis, Head of School Mr Olaf Moorhouse, The Executive Headteacher Mrs Linda-May Bingham.
+The trustee responsible for SEN is Ms Sharon Monahan.